-The ALT team has also worked on technology for education and on assistive technology, which has resulted in the development of apps - the Jalees Reader e-book reader and the BrailleEasy keyboard for blind and visually impaired people - both of which have been adopted by a large number of users.
+The ALT team has also worked on technology for education and on assistive technology, which has resulted in the development of apps - the Jalees Reader e-book reader and the BrailleEasy keyboard for blind and visually impaired people - both of which have been widely adopted.

 ALT strives to keep a balance between world-class research and creating impactful technologies.
-On one side this means having published more than 200 papers, on the other side it has resulted in transferring technology through licensing or creation of a startup company.
-Besides the aforementioned Jalees Reader and BrailleEasy, the following technologies have been commercialized: TweetMogaz (Tweet analysis platform), Farasa (the Arabic NLP toolkit), QATS (QCRI advanced speech recognition).
+On one hand this means having published more than 200 papers, on the other it has resulted in transferring technology through licensing or the creation of a startup company.
+Besides the aforementioned Jalees Reader and BrailleEasy, the following technologies have been commercialized: TweetMogaz (Tweet analysis platform), Farasa (the Arabic NLP toolkit) and QATS (QCRI advanced speech recognition).